nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the jar file to a folder you want to use as the _main folder_ for your ExecutivePro.
 This folder can be on your Desktop or any location you prefer.
-In the below image, the folder `test` is placed in the Desktop.
+For example, we create a `test` folder on the Desktop.
 <img src="images/UserGuide/jarfile.png" class="centerImage">
-Furthermore, the jar file has been placed in the `test` folder as shown below.
+Next, we place the `ExecutivePro.jar` file in the `test` folder as shown below.
 <img src="images/UserGuide/jarfile2.png" class="centerImage" >
+4. Now you are ready to use ExecutivePro, refer to the section [Starting ExecutivePro](#starting-executivepro) below for more details.

 <div markdown="block" class="alert alert-info">
 <div style="page-break-after: always"></div>

-### Starting ExecutivePro application
+### Starting ExecutivePro
 :warning: **Note:**
 To get started with ExecutivePro, you will need to run the application using your terminal or command prompt.
 Follow the steps below:

 Step 1 (Opening Terminal or Command Prompt) :

-On Windows, press Windows + R, type cmd, and hit Enter to open Command Prompt.
+On Windows, press Windows + R, type cmd, and hit Enter to open the Command Prompt.
 On macOS, press Cmd + Space, type terminal, and hit Enter to open Terminal.

-Your terminal should show up like this:
+Your Command Prompt/Terminal should show up like this:
 <img src="images/UserGuide/Terminal.png" class="centerImage" width = 80% height = 50% >

 Step 2 (Navigating to the Jar File Location) :

-Use the `cd` command to navigate to the folder where the ExecutivePro.jar file is located in.
+Use the `cd` command to navigate to the folder where the `ExecutivePro.jar` file is located in.
 This is the location where you have placed your jar file in, as done in [point 3 of Quick start section](#quick-start).
-For example, if the file is located in the `test` folder on your Desktop, you can type `cd Desktop` and followed by `cd test` on your terminal and hit Enter, just like the image below.
+For example, if the file is located in the `test` folder on your Desktop, you can type `cd Desktop` and hit Enter, followed by
+`cd test`and Enter to reach the `test` folder, just like the image below.

 <img src="images/UserGuide/CD.png" class="centerImage" width = 80% height = 50% >

 Step 3 (Running the Application) :
 Once you are in the correct directory, type the following command,`java -jar ExecutivePro.jar`, in your terminal and hit Enter:

-A Graphical User Interface(GUI) similar to below should appear in seconds.
+A window like below should appear in seconds.
 Note how the app contains some sample data.

 <img src="images/UserGuide/quickstartui.png" class="centerImage" width = 80% height = 50% >

-A data folder should appear in the same folder as the ExecutivePro.jar file after the application is run successfully.
+A data folder should appear in the same folder as the `ExecutivePro.jar` file after the application is run successfully.

-If the data folder is still missing, simply create a `data` folder by creating a new folder in the same folder where the jar file is located.
+If the data folder is missing, simply create a folder named `data` in the same location as the `ExecutivePro.jar` file.

-Now that the application is running, you can follow the steps in the user guide to perform various tasks such as adding employees using the `batchadd` command and exporting the database using the `batchexport` command.
+Congratulations, ExecutivePro is now running, you can refer to the [Features](#features) section below to learn all about the exciting features that ExecutivePro offer.

 </div>

-_Refer to the [Features](#features) below for details of each command._

 --------------------------------------------------------------------------------------------------------------------
 ## Features
+This section lists the details of all the features of ExecutivePro.

 ### Viewing help : `help`
-We know that there can be a lot of information to take in for a new user, so if you ever _feel lost_ while using ExecutivePro, getting help with the commands is just a simple step away.
+We know that there can be a lot of information to take in for a new user, so if you ever _feel lost_ while using ExecutivePro, getting help is just a simple step away.

-Entering the `help` command will open up the help window that looks like this.
+Entering the `help` command will open up the _Help Window_ that looks like this.
 ![Help Window](./images/UserGuide/helpwindow.png)

 On the left column, you can find the full list of ExecutivePro commands and the right are the details for each command.
 If you require more information, the _Help Window_ also contains a button at the bottom to open up this User Guide in your browser.